dlynes12/Fishtank/Assignment1/codesmells.md

 ### Description:
 For these Classes and methods if you were to add a new element to the fishtank you would have to change how both of these methods work by adding new conditions and new changes to other classes to allow them to work.
-For FishFram and Fishtank you would need to make changes to the if statements and possibly to the other classes depending on how they might conflict with each other.
+For FishFrame and Fishtank you would need to make changes to the if statements and possibly to the other classes depending on how they might conflict with each other.

 ### Solution: